A third Cornellian, Lucio Tolentino ’09, has won a Fulbright grant this year.

-Liz Davis is a numbers person (math major, physics minor); a musical person (choir, clarinet, steel drum); and a people person (admission tour guide, radio station promotions director).
-But more than anything she is an idea person who has discovered a passion for urban planning, thanks to key politics courses (her second major) and a Cornell Fellowship with an energy policy firm.
+Liz Davis is a numbers person with a math major and physics minor.
+She is also an ideas person who discovered a passion for urban planning, thanks to key politics courses (her second major) and a Cornell Fellowship with an energy policy firm.

 The Department of Mathematics and Statistics is offering a series of public lectures on the mathematics of Sudoku.